In this Old Testament (OT) Survey course and the in New Testament (NT) Survey, we will talk about how to study the Bible.

 - Pray for understanding and for the ability to do what God commands.
 “Help me understand so I can guard your Instruction and keep it with all my heart.
 Lead me on the trail of your commandments because that is what I want.
 Turn my heart to your laws, not to greedy gain” (Ps 119:34–36).

 - Use a plan.
-Several different reading plans are available online.
-The Bible Gateway App has one for beginners, one in chronological order, and one with both OT and NT passages each day.
 During this course, you will want to read through at least the entire Old Testament, so please use one of the plans recommended here.

-Those of you with strong reading skills should aim to read through the Old Testament and New Testament in one year.
-Several plans are included, so please choose one which works for you and bookmark it.
+Those of you with strong reading skills should try to read through the Old Testament and New Testament in one year.
+There are several plans, so please choose one which works for you and bookmark it.

-I recommend trying the one with three chapters of reading each day.
+I suggest trying the one with three chapters of reading each day.
 If that is too much for you, then move to the Medium Plan, then—if necessary—to the Beginners’ Plan.

-The plans below are in roughly chronological order, which is how we will study them.
+These plans list the books in the order they were written, which is how we will study them.
 After Genesis, we will learn about Job, so you will read that book next, rather than Exodus.

-Although the oral traditions about Jesus were recorded into the gospels after most of the letters were written, we’ll read the gospels first to understand the life of Christ.
-The same is true for the book of Acts regarding the early church; we’ll read Acts after the gospels.
+Although the oral stories about Jesus were written into the gospels after most of the letters were written, we’ll read the gospels first to understand the life of Christ.
+The same is true for the book of Acts about the early church; we’ll read Acts after the gospels.
 We’ll read the letters and Revelation in the order in which they were written.

 This schedule takes you through the entire Bible in one year.
 Each line covers one day’s reading of about three chapters.